 Education: Gonzaga University, B.A. in political science and sociology.

-Awards & Recognitions: National Federation of Independent Businesses’ 2010 Guardian of Small Business award and Outstanding Legislator for 2009-2010 award, the Washington State Potato Commission 2010 Legislator of the Year, the 2009 Association of General Contractors Legislator of the Year, named a 2009 Legislative Hero by the Washington Restaurant Association, and received the 2009 Business Star Award from the Business Institute of Washington.
+Awards & Recognitions: National Federation of Independent Businesses’ Guardian of Small Business award and Outstanding Legislator award, Washington State Potato Commission Legislator of the Year, Association of General Contractors Legislator of the Year, named a Legislative Hero by the Washington Restaurant Association, Business Star Award from the Business Institute of Washington, and received the Association of Washington Business’ 2011 Sen. Jim Mattson Award.